Skip to main content

 I have made some progress, who do I inform about this?

-If you want to share your work privately with the contest organizers, please email us at [email protected] We will keep it completely confidential.
-We really appreciate you keeping us in the loop!
+Please email us at [email protected].
+We will keep it confidential.
+We appreciate you keeping us in the loop!

-If you're open to sharing your improvements publicly (and be eligible for the Segmentation Tooling Prize), you can post in Discord.
+If you're open to sharing your improvements publicly (and be eligible for progress prizes), you can post in Discord.

-Do we really need 8µm resolution?
+Do we really need 7.91µm or 3.24µm resolution?
 These data files are huge!

-We are releasing about 5.5TB worth of 3D volumetric data of the scrolls (8µm), and 1.8TB worth of data of the fragments (4µm).
-We don't know what the minimum resolution necessary to detect ink is, but this paper suggests that it may be 8µm: From invisibility to readability: Recovering the ink of Herculaneum.
+We don't know yet what the minimum resolution necessary to detect ink is, but this paper suggests that it may be 7.91µm: From invisibility to readability: Recovering the ink of Herculaneum.

 Can machine learning models hallucinate letters that aren't there?